 When booking just flights, you will most of the time save money booking online.
 There are some situations where a travel agent can be helpful if you qualify for special prices or book larger groups of people.

 How much do travel agents make per booking?

 A good and professional travel agent should be prepared to share the fees charged.
 Ideally, the travel agent will not charge you more than you pay if booking directly and will make a living from commissions from travel partners and suppliers.

 Is it cheaper to book flights online or with a travel agent?

 In most cases, it would be less expensive to book flights online.

 The cost of booking a flight can vary depending on various factors, such as the airline, route, time of year, and demand.
 In general, booking flights online through a travel website or directly through the airline’s website can often be cheaper than booking through a travel agent.

-Online booking platforms usually offer competitive prices because they can access a wide range of flight options and compare prices across multiple airlines.
-Additionally, some airlines may offer exclusive discounts or promotions for online bookings that are unavailable through travel agents.
+Online booking platforms usually offer competitive prices because they can access various flight options and compare prices across multiple airlines.
+Additionally, some airlines may offer exclusive discounts or promotions for online bookings unavailable through travel agents.